arbisoft brand logo

 Before diving into the types, let’s briefly understand what AI really is.
 Simply put, AI is the technology that enables machines to mimic human intelligence.
 Through machine learning algorithms, computers are taught to perform tasks without needing explicit instructions for every action.
 Think of it as teaching machines to be smart in their way.

 For non-tech folks, AI may sound like robots doing complex tasks.
 In reality, it’s more about smart systems that can learn from data and make decisions.
+For businesses looking to harness these AI capabilities, leveraging robust software development services can be the key to success.
 For example, AI helps us filter emails, drive cars, and even diagnose diseases.
 Experts define AI as a set of instructions or algorithms that allow machines to operate without human intervention, constantly improving based on experience.

 Now, let’s move on to the three categories of AI and see what sets them apart.